 Section 5.
 Service/Governance Options

+In light of the fiscal, structural and administrative concerns raised above, a discussion of alternative service and governance options is pragmatic.
 The 2015 MSR for BPPD identified three government structure alternatives for the District:

 Status Quo